Advanced automated statistical

 Determine genotypes using dual labelled hydrolysis probes.
 With each probe designed toward a genetic variant, classify each genotype by using real time amplification data.

 Use the Assay library design feature to setup your target alleles and allow the software to call the unknowns automatically at the touch of a button.

 The Identifier analysis uses a logic engine to help automate the identification of a target.
-The logic engine is a set of rules that are defined by the user that will enable the software to make the identification.
+The logic engine is a set of rules that will enable the qpcr software to make the identification.